 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 1564 Total first-time, first-year (freshman) women who applied 1889 Total first-time, first-year (freshman) men who were admitted 1213 Total first-time, first-year (freshman) women who were admitted 1412 Total full-time, first-time, first-year (freshman) men who enrolled 209 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 205 Total part-time, first-time, first-year (freshman) women who enrolled 0
+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 1570 Total first-time, first-year (freshman) women who applied 2098 Total first-time, first-year (freshman) men who were admitted 1237 Total first-time, first-year (freshman) women who were admitted 1751 Total full-time, first-time, first-year (freshman) men who enrolled 200 Total part-time, first-time, first-year (freshman) men who enrolled 1 98Total full-time, first-time, first-year (freshman) women who enrolled 255 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (degree-seeking) who applied 3668 Total first-time, first-year (degree-seeking) who were admitted 2988 Total first-time, first-year (degree-seeking) who enrolled 456

 C2.
-Freshma an wait-listed students ✓ Stud lents who met admission requirements but whose final admission was contingent on space ava ailability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, pl ease answer the questions below for Fall 2020 admissions: WAITING LIST TOTAL Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waitin ng list ranked? $\Rightarrow$ If yes, do you release that information to students? $\square$ Yes $\square$ No $\Rightarrow$ Do you release that information to school counselors?
+Freshman wait-listed students

+✓ Students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list? \(\Display \) Yes \(\Display \) No

+If yes, please answer the questions below for Fall 2021 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 98 Number accepting a place on the waiting list: 98 Number of wait-listed students admitted: 0

+Is your waiting list ranked? □ Yes □ No

+\Rightarrow If yes, do you release that information to students? □ Yes □No \Rightarrow Do you release that information to school counselors? □ Yes □ No heck the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☑ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required 4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students? ⊠ Require ☐ Recommend ☐ Neither require nor recommend